Avanade/Beef/docs/Reference-Data.md

 When the code generation is used to create an entity, any properties that are marked up with the `RefDataType` attribute will have code generated to enable multiple options to access the reference data values.

 There will be a single field and two properties (where `Xxx` is the name of the reference data item) generated.
-The Serialization Identifier (SID) is the selected value used for actual serialization:
+The Serialization Identifier (SID) is the selected value used for actual serialization.

+Additionally, if there is a need for the reference data `Text` to also be made available within the entity as a read-only property then the property can be marked up with the `RefDataText` attribute.

 Name | Description
 -|-
 `XxxSid` | This is the Serialization Identifier (SID) that is used where serializing the reference data value; this is generally the unique reference data `Code`. <br/> As you can see in the sample below this property has the `JsonPropertyAttribute` specified so that this property is marked for serialization.
 `_xxxSid` | This is the private Serialization Identifier (SID) field used internally to store the `XxxSid` above.
 `Xxx` | This is the reference data object (inherits from `ReferenceDataBase`) that provides the rich capabilities that a developer would typically interact with.
 This value is never serialized. <br/> This is casted from the `_xxxSid` when referenced; this will force the underlying reference data to be loaded (lazy) on first access.
 This will result in a small performance cost, although this data is generally cached so for most access this will not be an issue.
+`XxxText` | The related reference data text (where optionally enabled).
+This can be either set directly (not encouraged), or will return the appropriate `Text` when selected to do so.
+`_xxxText` | This the private variable field used internally to store the `XxxText` above.

 <br/>